3mdeb/3mdeb-QubesOS/docs/index.md

 </h1>

 <h3 align="left" style="margin-top: 0px;">
-The <a href="https://www.qubes-os.org/code-of-conduct/" target="_blank">Code of Conduct</a> is
+This event is covered by the Qubes OS project
-a collaborative, evolving document that attempts to transparently set out a public set of standards regarding appropriate conduct in the Qubes OS Project.
+<a href="https://www.qubes-os.org/code-of-conduct/" target="_blank">Code of Conduct</a>.
 </h3>

 <!--